MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/recommendation-remove-unused-apps.md

     ![Screenshot of the Azure AD app registration area, with the App registrations menu item highlighted.](media/recommendation-remove-unused-apps/app-registrations-list.png)

+1. Determine if the identified application is needed.
+    - If the application is no longer needed, remove it from your tenant.
-1. We suggest you take appropriate steps to ensure the application is not used in longer intervals of more than 30 days.
-If so, we recommend updating the frequency of access such that the application’s last used time is within 30 days from its last access date.
+    - If the application is needed, we suggest you take appropriate steps to ensure the application isn't used in intervals of more than 30 days.
+    - We recommend updating the frequency of access such that the application’s last used time is within 30 days from its last access date.

 ## Known limitations

 Take note of the following common scenarios or known limitations of the "Remove unused applications" recommendation.

-* The time frame for application usage that triggers this recommendation cannot be customized.
+* The time frame for application usage that triggers this recommendation can't be customized.

-* The following apps will not show up as a part of this recommendation, but are currently under review for future enhancements:
+* The following apps won't show up as a part of this recommendation, but are currently under review for future enhancements:
     - Microsoft-owned applications
     - Password single sign-on
     - Linked single sign-on
     - App proxy
     - Add-in apps

 * This recommendation currently surfaces applications that were created within the past 30 days *and* shows as unused.
-Updates to the recommendation to filter out newly-created apps so that they can complete a full cycle are in progress.
+Updates to the recommendation to filter out recently created apps so that they can complete a full cycle are in progress.

 ## Next steps